by Dr. Bill Pinson, Executive Director Emeritus on October 30, 2015 in faith

 by Guest Author on October 28, 2015 in great commission

 We first met Joe while doing a Solarium Outreach Table on campus about a month ago.
 He was more than willing to participate in sharing about his life and beliefs.
 To be honest, I don't remember if it was me or my fellow campus missionary intern, Patrick, who led him through the survey, but I do remember he heard the Gospel that day.
 About a week ago, I ran into Joe again while I was playing pool in the University Center.
 I said "hello" to him and he seemed surprised that I even remembered his name.
-He played a game or two/a>... [continue]
+He played a game or two with me, and we talked a little bit about life and other things.
+We both went on our way.

 Lessons from a London learning lab

-by Joshua Seth Minatrea on October 26, 2015 in innovation
+by Joshua Seth Minatrea on October 26, 2015 in uncategorized

 The London I'd heard of was damp and dreary, but the London I experienced on the first Texas Baptists Learning Lab was anything but.
 I found the city awash in mid-summer sunlight, broad rays bouncing off weathered stones and gilded storefronts, illuminating bustling faces full of energy and thought.
 There wasn't the slightest hint of a fog.
 My expectations proved to be amiss.